 The group provides support to people with diabetes as well as to their family and friends.
 The group also works to improve everyone’s understanding of diabetes, whether they are diabetic or not, and particularly to those who may be at risk of developing diabetes in the future.

-The group is starting a new programme of meetings for 2017/2018 where you will have the opportunity to ask questions, chat with others and enjoy the refreshments available.
+The group is starting a new programme of meetings for the year ahead, where you will have the opportunity to ask questions, chat with others and enjoy the refreshments available.

 On Wednesday 7 March 2018 at 7.30pm, Bob Wilkes, an optometrist at R.D.
 Wilkes Opticians will be talking about the ‘current view’ on diabetes eye screening.